WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 In this hands-on lab, you will learn how to:

 - Configure Virtual Networking
+- Create new Virtual Machines from Gallery Images
 - Deploy a Domain Controller
-- Create new Virtual Machines in

 <a name="Prerequisites"></a>
 ### Prerequisites ###